SLASC Executive Committee

 I’m the daughter of an immigrant and native Californian.
 I’m a little bit Art Deco, Pop Culture, and Mexican Auntie.
 From a young age, I began collecting and cataloging comic books.
 This desire to collect and catalog never went away.
 It merely evolved into other personal collections.
 Currently, my collections consist of tea, wine, vinyl records, Horror DVDs, Dia de Los Muertos art, skeletons, and a batch of Funko Pops.
 I have kept a journal since the age of 8.
 Words have power.
 The most important ones are the ones we tell ourselves.
 In my spare time, I dabble in screenwriting.
 I have been known to travel for a good meal or even ice cream.
 My favorite burger is in Los Angeles at Father’s Office.

-Assistant Blog Editor: Kay Lee
+Assistant Blog Editor: Adina Vega

-Second Assistant Blog Editor: Vacant
+Second Assistant Blog Editor: Jenny Roach

 Webmaster: Katie Kuipers

 Katie began the MLIS program at SJSU in August of 2020.
 She obtained her Bachelor of Arts in History from the University of Nebraska-Lincoln.
 Since then, Katie has been a Library Assistant at Bismarck Public Schools in Bismarck, North Dakota, working at an elementary school and two high schools.
-Katie has also interned for the Montana Department of Transportation library in Helena, Montana.
+Katie has also interned for the Montana Department of Transportation Library in Helena, Montana.
 Katie recently was hired as a Circulation Associate at the Bismarck Veterans Memorial Public Library.
 She is excited to explore public librarianship.
 When she is not busy doing homework, Katie enjoys going for walks with her cockapoo puppy, Chester, reading, and traveling.

 Assistant Webmaster: Meghan Daly